How to Plan an Event: 10 Step Event Planning Guide

 How many tickets did you sell, and through what sources?
 What was the cost per attendee?
 And how many qualified leads did you gain?
 How many pre-orders did you sell?
 Once the event is over, these are a few of the metrics you may measure.

 In addition to quantifying the success of your event, you should also take a qualitative look at the event.
 To understand the sentiment and attendee satisfaction, you can look at:

 In addition to the numbers, another way to measure success in feedback from your attendees.
-With surveys, you can gain an understanding of attendees’ perception of the event, which can help you identify strong and weak points from the event.
+With surveys, you can gain an understanding of attendees’ perceptions of the event, which can help you identify strong and weak points from the event.
 Because let’s face it, even if the event was sold out, can you really call it a success if attendees did not find it valuable?